paylogic/balrog/README.rst

 Roles are collections of permissions that define the role and enable certain workflows in your system.

-When system is large and has a lot of specific permissions declared sometimes it is easier to subclass the Role class instead of granting all permissions to the role:
+When a system is large and has a lot of specific permissions declared sometimes it is easier to subclass the Role class instead of granting all permissions to the role:

 .. code-block:: python